missinglinkelectronics/boss/README.rst

 #.
 Raspberry PI: widely used, cheap and simple board
    (any version, at best one of the most sold)
 #.
 Xilinx ZCU102: A widely used example of a more complex board
-   (any version, at best one of the most sold)
+   (any version, at best one of the most sold, which probably is Rev. 1.1)

 .. _license_ideas: